Conway-Fried-Parker-Volklein Theorem: Hurwitz space components/Braid Orbits on a Nielsen class

 2. the RIGP holds for G with conjugacy classes C supported in C' ⇔ there is iIG,C' with Hi having a Q point.

-V. Explicit indexing sets: The following proven what being explicitness about the indexing sets IG,C' means.
+V. Explicit indexing sets: What follows is a discussion on the indexing sets IG,C' .

-V.a.When G=Sn, C' has one class, that of a 2-cycle: Then the indexing set is just the number of 2-cycles, r ≥ 2(n -1) (Riemann-Hurwitz).
+V.a.When G=Sn, C' has one class, that of a 2-cycle: Then the indexing set is just the number of 2-cycles, r (even and ≥ 2(n -1) from Riemann-Hurwitz).
 Then, it is the oldest argument in the book that there is one orbit if this condition holds.
 Voelklein's book, Lem.
 10.15, repeats my (essentially) 2-line argument.
 Since the Schur multiplier of Sn has order 4, it is surprising that this Schur multiplier does not split the Nielsen class into braid orbits.
 Sn-SchurMult.html explains why not.

 V.b.
 Dihedral and Alternating group cases: [hf-can0611591] discusses both.
 Here C' has one class.
 In the dihedral case it is that of the involution.
 If G=Dpk+1 with p odd, and C2 (conjugacy class of an involution), then i → C2r is one-one and onto, with r=2i ≥ 4.
 Also, Hird (the reduced version of the Hurwitz spaces) identifies with the space of cyclic pk+1 covers of hyperelliptic jacobians of genus (2i-2)/2 [NonRigidGT,§5].